bottlepy/bottle/docs/plugindev.rst

 How Plugins Work: The Basics
 ============================

 The plugin API builds on the concept of `decorators <http://docs.python.org/glossary.html#term-decorator>`_.
-To put it briefly, a plugin is a decorator that is applied to every single route callback of an application.
-Any decorator that can be applied to a route callback doubles as a plugin.
+To put it briefly, a plugin is a decorator applied to every single route callback of an application.

 Of course, this is just a simplification.
 Plugins can do a lot more than just decorating route callbacks, but it is a good starting point.
 Lets have a look at some code::